Skip to Content

 The catalytic platinum disc helps to neutralize the hydrogen peroxide within 5 hours.
 It helps turn the hydrogen peroxide into a neutralized liquid.
 In the morning, the contact lens is safe to put back into your eye again.

 This is a one-step process that is easier to manage than buying several cleaning and wetting solutions.
-If you find yourself in a situation where you ran out of hydrogen peroxide, it’s not hard to find.
+If you find yourself in a situation where you have run out of hydrogen peroxide, it’s not hard to find.
 You most likely have it under your bathroom sink or inside a first-aid kit.

 In a pinch, every restaurant or bar will have this liquid readily on hand.
 This way, you can take out your contacts before you get home.